PivotMerge: Bridging Heterogeneous Multimodal Pre-training via Post-Alignment Model Merging: Related Work

 \subsection{Model Merging}

 Model merging has recently emerged as an efficient paradigm for integrating multiple expert models without additional training.
 Instead of retraining a unified model from scratch, it combines the parameters or task-specific updates of independently fine-tuned models, enabling the merged model to inherit complementary abilities while maintaining the efficiency of a single model.
 Early studies mainly rely on weight interpolation or averaging.
 Representative examples include Model Soup~\cite{wortsman2022model}, which averages multiple fine-tuned checkpoints to improve robustness and generalization, and Task Arithmetic~\cite{ilharco2022editing}, which introduces task vectors as differences between fine-tuned and pre-trained weights, enabling capability composition via parameter-space arithmetic.
 Subsequent works aim to reduce destructive interference among task updates.
 For example, TIES-Merging~\cite{yadav2023ties} removes small-magnitude parameters and resolves sign conflicts, while DARE~\cite{yu2024language} adopts a drop-and-rescale strategy to stabilize merging.
 Another line of work improves merging quality through parameter alignment or subspace transformation.
 Git Re-Basin~\cite{ainsworth2022git} aligns neurons via permutation matching, while KnOTS~\cite{stoica2024model} performs SVD-based subspace alignment to improve compatibility.
 More recent studies extend model merging to more challenging settings.
-For instance, FuseLLM~\cite{wan2024knowledge} and FuseChat~\cite{wan2025fusechat} introduce token alignment and knowledge distillation to go beyond simple averaging, albeit with additional training cost.
+For instance, FuseLLM~\cite{wan2024knowledge} introduces token alignment and knowledge distillation to go beyond simple averaging, albeit with additional training cost, while EvoGM~\cite{jiang2026evogm} explores evolutionary generative optimization for adaptive merging coefficient search.
+Adaptive composition has also been studied at the system level for LLM-based agents~\cite{xu2026evomas}.

 In contrast to these works, which mainly target general model merging scenarios, our method is designed for multimodal merging, with a focus on cross-modal alignment.